These are the monuments vandalized after Charlottesville

-People took to the streets this week as some cities across the United States their removed their Confederate monuments, while others left them in place.
+People took to the streets last week as some cities across the United States removed their Confederate monuments, while others left them in place.

 The debate over Confederate monuments has intensified since last weekend’s violence in Charlottesville, Virginia, where white nationalist and other far-right groups protested the removal of a statue of Gen. Robert E. Lee.